 To date, the majority of our net product sales have been denominated in U.S. dollars.
-In the future, however, some of our net product sales may be denominated in RMB.
-The Chinese government controls the procedures by which RMB is converted into other currencies, which generally requires government consent.
+In the future, however, some of our net product sales may be denominated in Chinese Renminbi ("RMB").
+The PRC government controls the procedures by which RMB is converted into other currencies, which generally requires government consent.
 As a result, RMB may not be freely convertible into other currencies at all times.
-If the Chinese government institutes changes in currency conversion procedures or imposes additional restrictions on currency conversion, our operations and our operating results could be negatively impacted.
-In addition, Chinese law imposes restrictions on the movement of funds outside of the PRC.
-If we need or decide to repatriate funds from our Chinese operations, we would be required to comply with the procedures and regulations of applicable Chinese law, and any failure to so comply could adversely affect our liquidity and financial condition.
-Further, if we are able to repatriate funds from our Chinese operations, these funds would be subject to U.S. taxes.
+If the PRC government institutes changes in currency conversion procedures or imposes additional restrictions on currency conversion, our operations and our operating results could be negatively impacted.
+In addition, PRC law imposes restrictions on the movement of funds outside of the PRC.
+If we need or decide to repatriate funds from our PRC operations, we would be required to comply with the procedures and regulations of applicable PRC law, and any failure to so comply could adversely affect our liquidity and financial condition.
+Further, if we are able to repatriate funds from our PRC operations, these funds would be subject to U.S. taxes.
 In addition, fluctuations in the exchange rate between RMB and U.S. dollars may adversely affect our expenses, the value of our assets and liabilities and the comparability of our period-to-period results.

-Our international operations and sales are subject to a number of additional risks, including, among others, timing and availability of export licenses; difficulties in accounts receivable collections; difficulties managing distributors; lack of a significant local sales presence in a number of markets; difficulties obtaining government approvals; compliance with antibribery, data protection and other applicable U.S. and foreign laws, including the U.S. Foreign Corrupt Practices Act and similar anti-bribery laws in the non-U.S. jurisdictions in which we operate, as well as a wide variety of other complex foreign laws, regulations and treaties; and potentially adverse tax consequences.
+Our international operations and sales are subject to a number of additional risks, including, among others, timing and availability of export licenses; difficulties in accounts receivable collections; difficulties managing distributors; lack of a significant local sales presence in a number of markets; difficulties obtaining government approvals; compliance with anti-bribery, data protection and other applicable U.S. and foreign laws, including the U.S. Foreign Corrupt Practices Act and similar anti-bribery laws in the non-U.S. jurisdictions in which we operate, as well as a wide variety of other complex foreign laws, regulations and treaties; and potentially adverse tax consequences.
 In addition, the United States or foreign countries may implement quotas, duties, tariffs, taxes or other charges or restrictions on the importation or exportation of our products or the component products we resell, which could lead to a reduction in sales and profitability in that country.
-The implementation of tariffs by the United States on goods manufactured in other countries, including PRC, could cause the costs of our products to increase, which could significantly impair the gross margin we receive and thereby harm our operating results significantly.
+The United States is in the process of designing and imposing tariffs on international commerce, the ultimate scope of these tariffs is somewhat uncertain.
+The implementation of tariffs, or additional tariffs, by the United States on goods manufactured in other countries, including PRC, could cause the costs of our products to increase, which could significantly impair the gross margin we receive and thereby harm our operating results significantly.